Fixitpanda/BizBoard/README.md

 **This mini react based website with 3 pages in total(at the moment): "*Home,  Services, About*".**

+* **Technology:** Python FastAPI Server with MySql database & React.JS as frontend.
-* **Features:** Mobile Support, Slider, Go to Top Button, Services page with: Add/Remove/Status.
+* **Features:** Dynamic Pages, Mobile Support, Slider, Go to Top Button, Services page with: Add/Remove/Status.
 * **Design:** Bootstrap 5, using a react router component fully, perfect for static implementations.

 ## This is on going project...